-When the pediatric patient enters respiratory arrest or cardiac arrest, a poor outcome is sure to follow.
+When the pediatric patient enters respiratory arrest, cardiac arrest (and poor outcome) is sure to follow.
 Assisted ventilations with a BVM can be the most useful skill in resuscitation of the child in respiratory arrest.
 Remember- the pediatric patient responds to oxygen very favorably.
 Therefore, it is important to try to identify the cause of the respiratory arrest after securing the patient airway and providing proper ventilation.